 inform the public about physical and mental health in times of stress and possible isolation.

-In phase 1, everything is explained by every department, from the rules in penitentiary institutions, and visiting hours there, up till the birthday of your aunt.
-How to behave, what to do and not to do and what to expect from the government.
+In phase 1, everything is explained by every department, from the rules in penitentiary institutions, and visiting hours there, up to the birthday of your aunt.
+How to behave, what to do and not to do, and what to expect from the government.

-There are phone numbers, SMS numbers, an online course, there is publications and photo illustrations of how material and buildings are sanitized and how people will be monitored.
+There are phone numbers, SMS numbers, an online course, there are publications and photo illustrations of how material and buildings are sanitized and how people will be monitored.

 Social distancing starts immediately but at least next Monday giving supermarkets and public places time to prepare for this.

 Phase two was more like: We have calculated X-amount of seriously ill due to the measurements taken in Phase 1 and this is how we respond to those predicted numbers.